 - Formal Designated Safeguarding Lead training will be undertaken every two years.
 Informal training and updating of knowledge and skills will be at regular intervals, undertaken at least annually.
-The Senior Designated Safeguarding Lead is responsible for their own training and should obtain access to resources or any relevant refresher training. - The Senior Designated Safeguarding Lead is also responsible for ensuring all other staff with designated safeguarding responsibilities access up to date and timely safeguarding training and maintains a register to evidence the training. - At Newark Orchard School the annual training is via Hays online and it is an expectation that all staff and governors complete this training and the DSL monitors this.
+The Senior Designated Safeguarding Lead is responsible for their own training and should obtain access to resources or any relevant refresher training. - The Senior Designated Safeguarding Lead is also responsible for ensuring all other staff with designated safeguarding responsibilities access up to date and timely safeguarding training and maintains a register to evidence the training. - At Newark Orchard School the annual training is via The National College online and it is an expectation that all staff and governors complete this training and the DSL and School Business Lead monitor this.
 It includes the most up to date information on a full range of safeguarding and child protection guidelines and is in line with the annual updates in KCSiE.